ulissigroup/uncertainty_benchmarking/README.md

 # Dependencies

-Regardless of where you try to run these notebooks, you'll probably need to clone `https://github.com/ulissigroup/cgcnn` and add it to your `$PYTHONPATH`.
+Regardless of where you try to run these notebooks, you'll probably need to clone the `sklearn-refactor` branch of `https://github.com/ulissigroup/cgcnn` and add it to your `$PYTHONPATH`.

 ## Cori